-We want all children to be happy and successful in our school, and we know that absences can iously disrupt a child's progress. nned dates of absence Total number of school days ason that the child needs to be taken out of school during term time e request permission for to be absent from school the above dates. ned Parent/Guardian to.
+We want all children to be happy and successful in our school, and we know that absences can

+seriously disrupt a child's progress.

+Planned dates of absence

+I/We request permission for to be absent from schoo on the above dates.

+Signed Parent/Guardian

+Data